mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 Hmm.
 Interesting.
 So it does basically the same thing, but the `done` property gets set to `true` one step earlier.

-You probably remember that the `done` property in returned object basically decides wether the `for ... of` loop should continue running or not.
+You probably remember that the `done` property in returned object basically decides whether the `for ... of` loop should continue running or not.

 So let's check how our two versions of `getNumber` generator behave with `for ... of ` loops.